jcrabapple/jcrabapple.github.io/README.md

-# GitHub Portfolio
+# jcrabapple's GitHub Portfolio

-A responsive and dynamic portfolio website that showcases your GitHub repositories using the GitHub API.
+A responsive and dynamic portfolio website that showcases my GitHub repositories using the GitHub API.

 ## Features

-- Dynamic fetching of GitHub profile information
+- Automatically loads my GitHub profile information and repositories
-- Displays all your repositories with detailed information
+- Displays all repositories with detailed information
 - Filter repositories by language or search term
 - Sort repositories by various criteria (recently updated, stars, name, creation date)
 - Responsive design for all devices
 - Dark theme support (matches system preferences)
-- Local storage for remembering your username

 ## How to Deploy on GitHub Pages